EricVaughanOVR/SparseStereo/README.txt

-Note: This won't build on *nix at the moment because I used atoi a couple of times.
-Easily fixed, though.
+Note: The demo won't build on *nix at the moment because I used atoi a couple of times.
+The library should, though.

 To do an out-of-source build for VS2010: